Skip to main content

 Biochemistry, BS

-An interdisciplinary science, biochemistry is the study of the ways that biological systems make and use molecules to build cells and maintain organisms and how molecules from the environment (food, drugs, toxins) support or interfere with cell functions.
-Biochemists create and test new foods and pharmaceutical drugs.
-They often work in research and healthcare to support the health of individuals and the environment.
+An interdisciplinary science, biochemistry is the study of the ways that living organisms make and use molecules in their cells, organs, and ecosystems.
+We also learn how molecules from the environment (food, drugs, toxins) improve or interfere with cell functions.

 Your Degree Plan